Dear readers of ADxS.org, please forgive the disruption.

 5.1.1.
 BDNF in serum: rather no correlation to ADHD¶

-In contrast, a study of 2307 participants in a Dutch study139 and another study140 found no correlation between blood levels of the growth factor BDNF and ADHD.
+However, a study of 2307 participants in a Dutch study139 and another study140 found no correlation between blood levels of the growth factor BDNF and ADHD.

-Children with ADHD and predominantly internalizing symptoms (ADHD-I) showed lower plasma S100B levels than ADHD children with externalizing symptoms (ADHD-HI).93
+Children with ADHD and predominantly internalizing symptoms (ADHD-I) showed lower S100B plasma levels than ADHD children with externalizing symptoms (ADHD-HI).93

 Nisticò, De Sarro (1991): Is interleukin 2 a neuromodulator in the brain?
 Trends in Neurosciences, Volume 14, Issue 4, 1991, Pages 146-150, ISSN 0166-2236, https://doi.org/10.1016/0166-2236(91)90086-A. ↥